larrychips/ugmisc/README.md

 UgMisc 0.1
 ==========

+*The UgMisc repository is hosted at [Codeberg][repository].
+This repository only contains a README file.*

 Small, basic miscellaneous language support header library for C++ standards C++17 and later, with an MIT licence.